 Did you know that we spend roughly 2,208 hours on the toilet in our lifetime?
 That’s a lot of time on the potty!
 And, if you’re having trouble going No. 1, it could be costing you even more time than you like.
 Time spent anywhere else but a bathroom stall.

-If you can’t “get the flow” going when you feel you need to, and your bladder is full, you may have urinary retention.
+If you have trouble starting the flow of urine when you feel you need to, and your bladder is full, you may have urinary retention.
 Urinary retention is the inability to pass urine in your bladder, and it can be acute—a sudden inability to urinate—or chronic—a gradual or slow inability to empty the bladder.

 “The difference can be from the cause and sometimes the symptoms,” said James Wolach, MD, a urologist at Banner Health Clinic in Colorado.
 “Acute is usually painful and they have the sensation to void but can’t, whereas many people with chronic retention don’t have any feeling they are not able to completely empty their bladders.
 While chronic may not seem as serious, it can lead to serious problems, so it’s important that both receive attention from your doctor.”